Tagline: You have the right to remain silent forever…..Again!

 Budget: $4,000,000 (estimated)

+Jason Lives may have revitalised the slasher genre with its censor-defying brand of meta humour, but William Lustig’s Maniac Cop 2 elevated it to a whole new level.
 Robert Z’ Dar’s Matt Cordell is perhaps the genre’s most underappreciated seek-and-destroy killer, an irrepressible force who in 1988‘s Maniac Cop returned to enact vengeance on those city officials who had wronged him, and anyone else who happened to get in his way.
 Cordell was a zombified brute who would careen off a New York City dock to his seeming demise, but there was no way this character was going to be put to rest so easily.
 He simply had too much potential.

 Still, Lustig was initially dead against making a sequel to his original slice of exploitation sleaze.
 In an interview with WithoutYourHead.com, the director would say of the prospect, “When the idea of Maniac Cop 2 came about, I was really reluctant to do it because at that time, and even today, you put a 2 at the end of a movie and it’s inevitably gonna suck.
 I mean, very few sequels are equal to or surpass the first movie, but when I read [Larry Cohen’s] script I was pleasantly surprised.
 I said ‘Wow! this is really good.’

-So good is Lustig and Cohen’s second slasher collaboration that, for me, it far surpasses the first movie.
-It may not have the grainy, back alley charm of its predecessor, but it thunders on at a remorseless pace, upping both the violence and the satire and giving us the most brutal killing spree in all of slasher cinema with a record-breaking 33 kills in a single movie, many of them falling to the kind of cop station massacre that makes Arnold Schwarzenegger’s T-800 look like a fairy struck down with the flu.
+So good is Lustig and Cohen’s second slasher collaboration that for me it far surpasses the first movie.
+It may not have the grainy, back alley charm of its predecessor, but it thunders on at a remorseless pace, upping the violence and the satire and giving us the most brutal killing spree in all of slasher cinema with a record-breaking 33 kills in a single movie, many of them falling to the kind of cop station massacre that makes Arnold Schwarzenegger’s T-800 look like a fairy struck down with the flu.

 Once again Z’Dar’s brutal creation is back with a vengeance, wielding chainsaws and snapping necks in a relentless siege on New York City’s grimy underbelly.
 With Tom Atkins’ whisky-swilling Frank McCrae long gone and the surviving cast laid to waste with a Hitchcockian swiftness, the movie recruits another ’80s legend to walk the preposterous path of correctional duty.
 Robert Davi, who just two years earlier would land the role of chief Bond villain in John Glen’s innovative Licence to Kill, plays Detective Sean McKinney, a noirish cynic who takes the roll of impossibly dismissive cop to a whole new level.
 That is until soon-to-be main squeeze officer Susan Riley has a particularly brutal run-in with our eponymous maniac, resulting in one of the movie’s stand-out scenes.

 From the film’s hyperbolic opening you know you’re in for something special.
 This a relentless exercise in absurd violence, with a plethora of heady quirks that turn a potential retread into a carnival of brutal insanity.
 One of those quirks comes in the form of serial killer Turkell (Leo Rossi), who during a spate of murders somehow becomes friends with our mute psycho, a bizarre dynamic which would never have crossed the minds of most writers, but which works wonderfully in way that will delight fans of Cohen.
 Turkell has a taste for lap dancers and strikes a peculiar bond with Cordell, a quasi-Universal monster who seeks retribution on those prison thugs who scarred his face and left him for dead.
-This leads to the kind of overblown rampage that wouldn’t look out of place in a Zucker/Abrahams spoof, though just enough restraint leaves it marching a very thin line.
+This leads to the kind of overblown rampage that wouldn’t look out of place in a Zucker/Abrahams spoof, though just enough restraint leaves it marauding a very thin line.

 “The key to the Maniac Cop films is the actors don’t know they’re in a comedy,” Lustig would explain.
 “Everybody’s gotta play it straight, but what’s going on around them is ridiculous.
 That’s how I’ve always looked at the Maniac Cop films.
 They’ve got to play it with gravitas, and Robert Davi is perfect for that.”
 It’s a wonderful concept, and with the likes of Lustig and Cohen steering the ship, it is a concept that is played to the exquisite hilt.
 Add to this an antagonist like Cordell and the sky’s the limit.